zhiayang/vscode-tabindentspacealign/README.md

 The spaces inserted will align you to the nearest tab stop, based on your preferred tab size.

 There are no options to configure, but this plugin adds a keybinding to the 'tab' key in the editor.

+### 'Smart' indentation
+New since version 1.2.0, there is an option (`dynamictab.indentBasedOnPrecedingLine`, OFF by default) that matches the indentation of previous lines when the tab key is pressed, versus just inserting one single 'Tab Unit' (regardless of spaces or literal tabs).

+Since version 1.2.1, the upwards search continues till the first non-empty line is found, for a configurable number of lines.

 ## Known Issues